moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 # Premade.io

-A working prototype of a drag & drop webpage builder where users can mix and match thousands of pre-made content blocks to create webpages faster than ever.
+Prototype of a drag & drop webpage builder where users can mix and match thousands of pre-made content blocks to create webpages faster than ever.

 ![Premade.io][image-1]